watson/airplanejs/README.md

 default browser should automatically open to [http://localhost:3000](http://localhost:3000).

-Alternative install the module globally like in the old days:
+Alternatively install the module globally like in the old days:

 1. Install AirplaneJS globally:
    ```